RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-command.md

 ## Pass Plan

 The Pass Plan panel is where operators will track or initiate execution of the commands sent to the satellite.
-Depending on whether the current plan is running in Manual, Semi-Auto, or Automated mode, operators will either explicitly initiate commands in this pane, simply monitor the progress as the system initiates the commands, or something in between.
+Depending on whether the current plan is running in Semi-Auto or Automated mode, operators will either explicitly initiate commands in this pane, simply monitor the progress as the system initiates the commands, or something in between.
 If it becomes necessary to insert a command in the plan, operators could use the Add to queue functionality at the bottom of the pane to search and specify the command to be inserted.

 :::two-col
 ![TT&C Command Pass Plan Detail](/img/service-specific-ux-design/ttc-command/ttc-command-pass-plan-details.webp)

-1. **Mode** - Allows operators with the necessary permissions to set the plan to run in Manual, Semi-Auto, or Automated mode.
+1. **Mode** - Allows operators with the necessary permissions to set the plan to run in Semi-Auto or Automated mode.
 2. **Pass Indicator** - Allows operators to determine if they are in pre-pass, pass or post-pass in relation to the AOS/LOS for the contact.
 3. **Pass Plan** - An interactive checklist of instructions an operator is expected to complete during a pass.
 This includes, but is not limited to: Checkboxes, Select Menus and play and pause controls.
 4. **Mnemonic Snapshot** - Allows operators to inspect a mnemonic called out for verification in the pass plan.